Azdaroth/Azdaroth.github.io/source/_posts/2019-06-23-messages-on-rails-part-3-rabbitmq.markdown

 Why is RabbitMQ is so unique though, and what can it do that Redis or even Kafka can't do?

 One of the key characteristics of RabbitMQ is that producers don't push messages directly to the queues.
 Instead, producers send messages to another layer called `exchanges`.
-This has quite profound consequences on the way RabbitMQ can be used and the feature it offers:
+This has quite profound consequences on the way RabbitMQ can be used and the features it offers:

 - Producers don't need to be aware of all the queues where the message should be delivered, which means excellent decoupling between producers and consumers and ease of use
 - Without exchanges, it would not be possible to easily implement a publish-subscribe pattern where multiple consumers need to process a given message.
 Instead, you would have pretty much something like in Sidekiq - when the message is pushed to the queue, the workers compete for it, and it gets processed only once, there is no case of multiple workers handling the same message.
 However, competing consumers pattern is still possible in RabbitMQ (we will see it later but rather as something to avoid in that particular case).